News

 Stanbic IBTC bank holdings

 Stanbic IBTC was originally founded in 1989 as an investment bank – IBTC Chartered Bank Plc.
-A merger took place between Stanbic Bank Nigeria Limited, IBTC Chartered Bank Plc and Regent Bank Plc as required by the Central Bank of Nigeria in 2005, then later transformed into a holding company in 2012.
+A merger took place between Stanbic Bank Nigeria Limited, IBTC Chartered Bank Plc, and Regent Bank Plc in 2005.
+Thereafter the banking entity, undoubtedly one of the top 10 banks in Nigeria, transformed into a holding company in 2012.
 The bank offers commercial and investment banking, asset management, pension management, estate management, stockbroking, insurance amongst other services.
-As at the end of Quarter 3 of the financial year ending September 2022, the bank presented its financial statement.
-The bank was determined to reduce its operating costs and losses in loan expenses.
-Subsequently it recorded:
+As at the end of Quarter 3 of the financial year ending September 2023, the bank presented its financial statement.
+It recorded:

 Fidelity Bank